Pastoral Support accordion

 Click here for contact details and further information regarding Statistics department staffLink opens in a new window.

-Watch this account from a Stats student, explaining how our services helped them better understand their their learning needs.
+Learning difference: a student journey.
+Watch this account from a Statistics student, explaining how our services helped them better understand their their learning needs.

 (Click for video transcriptLink opens in a new window)

 - To book a consultation, visit the Support for Students pageLink opens in a new window

 - Find out more about specific disabilities Link opens in a new windowon this page.

 - Even if you have declared on your UCAS application, you must register as soon as possible with the Disability Services Team Link opens in a new windowwithin Wellbeing Support Services before commencing study.
 This allows sufficient time to prepare any support you may be entitled to.

 - The Disability Service Team will coordinate with the Disability and Reasonable Adjustment coordinator for Statistics is Ritabrata (Rito) DuttaLink opens in a new window.